Golf Tutorials

 • Because the back of the golf ball's wake has now shrunk compared to a normal ball, the pressure drag factor that existed before has become much smaller, slowing the golf ball down less so it shoots through the sky much further than a smooth one could go, as it stays going faster for much longer.

-In less complex terms: the dimples are "scuffing up" the air's path, tricking it into creating a cozy "air blankie" for the ball, something that is a much narrower profile moving through the windy expanse to its target to reduce the drag on its path and to continue on toward its destination with all due speed.
-Dimples reduce the aerodynamic lift on a golf ball by as much as half the distance traveled by a smooth counterpart, which means that you get a much better total distance, with no change to the power of your swing at all.
+In less complex terms: the dimples "scuff up" the air's path, tricking it into creating a cozy "air blankie" for the ball, which presents a much narrower profile moving through the windy expanse to reduce the drag on its path and to continue on toward its destination with all due speed.
+Dimples increase the aerodynamic lift on a golf ball by as much as half the distance traveled by a smooth counterpart, which means that you get a much better total distance, with no change to the power of your swing at all.

 Creating Lift Through Spin